LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ Always add an self-assignment guard at the of your assignment `operator=` to avoid self-assignment issue.

+## Shallow copy and Deep copy

+* ⚠️ **Rule of Three**: If your class needs any of
+    1. a copy constructor,
+    2. a assignment operator,
+    3. a destructor,
+    defined explictly, then it is likely to need **all three** of them, or you should delete the copy constructor.

 ## Move constructors and move assignment

 * ✅ Use `std::move` casts an object into an r-value reference, so that move semantics can be invoked.